anni-0001/scriptkiddie/README.md

 # scriptkiddie

-basically just trying to learn everything possible & starting simple
+Basically just trying to learn everything possible - messy braindump of script ideas

+Random scripts focusing mainly on python PyAutoGUI and other system automations